Hendrix-CS/csci151/labs/maze-bfs.md

 ## Step 1 - ListQueue\<E\>

-To implement the generic version of a Stack with nodes, you should use the generic `ListNode<E>` class we implemented last lab.
+To implement the generic version of a Queue with nodes, you should use the generic `ListNode<E>` class we implemented last lab.

 {% include important.html content="All of your